 When you were first learning how to use Excel, you quickly discovered the basic Excel functions, like SUM, COUNT, MIN, MAX, and AVERAGE.
-Now you’re ready for advanced calculations, like MIN IF or MAX IF.
+Now you’re ready for advanced calculations, like how to find MIN IF or MAX IF in Excel.

 Beyond the Basics with MIN IF

 In this example, we want to see the MIN and MAX for a specific product.
 There is a SUMIF function and a COUNTIF function, but no MINIF or MAXIF.

 So, we’ll have to create our own MINIF formula, using MIN and IF.
 I’ve selected a product in cell C11, and the formula will be built in cell D11.

 To make it easy to select a product, I created a drop down list of product names, by using data validation.

 NOTE: You can also calculate MIN IF and MAX IF with Multiple Criteria

 The formula starts with the MIN and IF functions, and their opening brackets: